Afeez07/Building_My_Personal_Website/README.md

 ## Areas for Improvement

+* **Layout:** While tables are used for some layout, consider using CSS (Flexbox or Grid) for more robust and maintainable layout control.
-* **Styling:** The website currently lacks CSS styling.
-Adding CSS would significantly enhance its visual appeal.
+* **Styling:** The current CSS provides a basic foundation, but further styling could greatly enhance the visual appeal.
+Consider refining colors, fonts, spacing, and responsiveness.
-* **Image Hosting:** The profile picture is currently hosted on LinkedIn.
+* **Image Hosting:** The profile picture is hosted on LinkedIn.
 It would be better to host it locally.
-* **Semantic HTML:** Using more semantic HTML5 elements could improve accessibility and SEO.
+* **Semantic HTML:** Consider using more semantic HTML5 elements for improved accessibility and SEO.
-* **Accessibility:** A more thorough accessibility review is needed.
+* **Skills Readability:** Breaking the skills lists into individual list items would improve readability.
+* **Character Consistency:** Ensure consistent character encoding and styling.

 ## Author